-Baby Decks DJ for iPad review
+Baby Decks DJ full review

 Baby Decks DJ from Async gives you two virtual turntables on your iPad so you can try your hand at DJing without dropping a ton of money on a professional set up.
 The app comes preloaded with a few beats and some nice scratch records with which to experiment.
 You can also load your own music into the app’s library from your computer over a shared Wi-Fi connection.